PimpTrizkit/PJs/README.md

 <h3>Return:</h3>

 a HTML Element that is a sibling of the specified element.
-This element is not necessairly the direct sibling.
+This returned element is not necessairly the direct sibling.
 This function will skip nodes without type equal to `1`, and return the next relevant node.
 Or `false` if no relevant nodes were found.

 <h3>Params - pGetNextSibling(n):</h3>